 Portrait of the artist as a young vx-er [artist statement]

-With a traditional printing press, I make the base image as well as repeatedly do the work of making the changes to the image and making the copies; however, given a base image and routines for polymorphism and replication, a virus will do that repeated work itself The heart of the matter is that I can write a program, that is a self-contained printing press.
+With a traditional printing press, I make the base image as well as repeatedly do the work of making the changes to the image and making the copies; however, given a base image and routines for polymorphism and replication, a virus will do that repeated work itself.

 The goal of rewriting the Michelangelo bootkit, in the context of my artistic practice, was twofold: